Leonardo-Zhou/PC-Depth/readme.md

 ## Train

 We provide a bash script ("scripts/run_train_*.sh"), which shows how to train on C3VD, SCARED.
-It should be noted that the weight of the smoothing loss is 0.01
+Since median filtering is applied to the de-highlighted image, it is important to note that the smoothing loss has a weight of 0.001.

 You need to run these scripts from the root directory of the project to avoid any failures due to path issues.